 Among the leaks released so far, Conti Rocket Chat Leaks.

-We will not attach the full contents of this leak to this document, since it concentrates internal network data from victims of the group.
+We will not attach the full content of this leak to this document, as it concentrates internal network data from the group's victims.
 For those interested in obtaining all occurrences of Cobalt Strike use in the file in question, we recommend the following command, adapted from @c3rb3ru5d3d53c:

 find . -type f -name ".json" | grep -P '\d+-\d+-\d+..json' | while read i; do